by Ellen Barone

 “Excuse me, madam,” he says, leaning into my view.
 “These two are mother and daughter,” he continues, gesturing to an elegant middle-aged woman in the row in front of me and the twenty-something blonde seated beside me.
 “Would you please exchange seats so that they can sit together?”

 Suddenly, it seems, everyone in the cabin is looking at me expectantly.
-The lights flicker overhead, artificial and cruel, and expose the despair in the tired faces, the cramped conditions and dampened spirits of budget travelers resigned to discomfort.
+The lights flicker overhead, artificial and cruel, exposing the despair in the tired faces, the cramped conditions and dampened spirits of budget travelers resigned to discomfort.

 Sure, why not?, I think.
 But then my gaze settles on the sweat-soaked giant of a man shoehorned into the middle seat adjacent to the mother.
 I notice the way his knees are crammed up against his chest though his seat is fully reclined.
 The way he compulsively fiddles with the air vent.
 The way he ignores the squirming boy beside him, and it occurs to me that the ten-hour flight to Paris might be a lot less miserable if I just stayed put.